“THE DAY SHE LET GO OF THE THINGS THAT WERE WEIGHING HER DOWN, WAS THE DAY SHE BEGAN TO SHINE THE BRIGHTEST.” Katrina Mayer

 - When you think of a question for your doctor, put it on a list in the folder for your next appointment.

 - Keep a symptom journal.
-This will help you and your doctor pinpoint problems and possible triggers and is very beneficial if you forget things in between appointments.
+This will help you and your doctor pinpoint problems and possible triggers.
+It’s also helpful in case you forget things in between appointments.
 This can be a crucial record if you ever need to file for disability.

 Learn to say, “No,” without guilt.
 Don’t try to be everything for everyone.
 Nobody wants to disappoint anyone but at some point, we need to put ourselves first.
 There is a saying, ‘You can’t pour from an empty cup.’
-Remember that.
-Learn to say “no” without apology.
 Do what you can do and be okay with that.

 BUILD A SUPPORT SYSTEM-

 Humans aren’t built to go it alone.
 Research has shown that the more people connect, the more their cortisol levels decrease, the happier they are, and the longer they live.
 Science has proven that feeling like we belong and social interaction causes the brain to release oxytocin which is the feel-good hormone.
 This helps fight against the negative effects of stress.

 Surround yourself with people you can count on.
 Having people that you know will love and support you during difficult times can make a difference in whether or not you will have a positive outcome.
 The object is to not allow yourself to become isolated and alone with your fears.
 Social isolation is one of the top risk factors for poor health.
 Talk to people.
 Learn from their experiences or perspectives.
 Let them learn from you.

 According to, Gary Small, MD., director of the UCLA Longevity Center, “Meditation not only lowers stress levels and improves mood, but it also strengthens neural circuits and increases mental focus.”1